treydock/gpfs_exporter/README.md

 Flags:
 * `--collector.mmlspool.filesystems` - A comma separated list of filesystems to collect.
 Default is to collect all filesystems listed by `mmlsfs`.
-* `--collector.mmlsqos.timeout` - Count of seconds for running mmlspool command before timeout error will be raised.
+* `--collector.mmlspool.timeout` - Count of seconds for running mmlspool command before timeout error will be raised.
 Default value is 30 seconds.

 ## Sudo